Eragrostis spectabilis: Description

 Eragrostis spectabilis is an upright, tufted grass that grows from 30 to 70 cm tall.
+Its leaves may reach a length between 20 and 45 centimeters (approximately 7.9 to 17.7 inches) and are densely hairy.

 Its common name, purple love grass, comes from its inflorescence towards the top of the stem.
 They bloom in late summer to early fall, turn purple, and contain the seeds.
 As the plant continues to mature, the inflorescence will often break off, and its movement will disperse the seeds.
 These seeds are reddish-brown and tend to be 0.6-0.8 mm long.
 During the fall after seed dispersal, the plant's stem and branches turn soft brown or tan in color.
 The inflorescence of Eragrostis spectabilis exhibits a whorled branching structure, with three branches coming off the rachis at a time.

-Distribution
+Distribution and habitat

 Eragrostis spectabilis is a native to eastern and central North America from Maine to as far west as South Dakota, and south to Florida and Arizona and even down into Mexico.
 In addition to its native distribution in North America, purple love grass is widely grown in China as an ornamental plant non-natively.

+This species is commonly found in woodlands, along roadsides, and within sandy fields.
+Within the southeastern United States, it has been observed in habitats such as pine woodlands, scrub barrens, and disturbed areas such as in parking lots and along roadsides.

+It is most abundant in environments with full sun and moist and sandy soils.